-- 1. Project Description.
+- 1. Site Description and Surrounding Uses.
+The proposed project is in the Alviso/North San José area, north of California State Route 237 between Zanker Road and Coyote Creek.
+The site is largely vacant except for four existing structures consisting of two single-family residences, a prefabricated house and accessory structures located on the southern portion of the project site.
+The southern portion of the project site is not proposed for development at this time, and therefore, the four structures would remain as part of this Special Use Permit.
+Adjacent to the project site are Coyote Creek, office buildings, and the City of Milpitas to the east, San José-Santa Clara Regional Wastewater Facility biosolid drying beds to the north, Los Esteros Energy Center to the west, and California State Route 237 to the south.
+The project site is located on the eastern edge within the Alviso Master Plan area and is not part of the Regional Wastewater Facility Master Plan area. - 2.
+Project Description.
 On October 9, 2015, the applicant applied for a Conforming Rezoning from the A(PD) Planned Development Zoning District to the LI Light Industrial Zoning District.
 On November 4, 2016, the applicant applied for a Special Use Permit to remove eight ordinance sized and 14 non-ordinance sized trees and to allow construction of six buildings for a data center use totaling approximately 376,519 square feet, 14 generators, a paved off-street parking lot with 97 parking spaces, and bicycle parking, and site improvements on an approximately 64.59 gross acre site.
-The data center would have minimal employees and would operate 24-hours a day. - On June 19, 2017, the applicant requested a Development Exception to reduce offstreet parking requirements for the data center project.
-The project also includes construction of new off-site public infrastructure including, but not limited to, a new public street (Nortech Parkway extension) with stormwater treatment methods and a sidewalk with a park strip, a new storm drain line, a pump station and a new outfall at Coyote Creek on an additional 49 acres. - 2.
-Site Description and Surrounding Uses.
-The proposed project is in the Alviso/North San José area, north of California State Route 237 between Zanker Road and Coyote Creek.
-The site is a largely vacant site except for four existing structures consisting of two single-family residences, a prefabricated house and accessory structures located on the southern portion of the project site.
-The southern portion of the project site is not proposed for development at this time, and therefore, the four structures would remain.
-Adjacent to the project site are Coyote Creek, office buildings, and the City of
+The data center would have approximately 40 employees on-site at any given time and would operate 24-hours a day, 7 days a week.

-T-33237/1455579.doc Council Agenda: Milpitas to the east, San José-Santa Clara Regional Wastewater Facility biosolid drying beds to the north, Los Esteros Energy Center to the west, and California State Route 237 to the south.
-The project site is located on the eastern edge within the Alviso Master Plan area and is not part of the Regional Wastewater Facility Master Plan area.
+On June 19, 2017, the applicant requested a Development Exception to reduce offstreet parking requirements for the data center project.
+The project also includes construction of approximately 49 acres of new off-site public infrastructure including a new public street (Nortech Parkway extension) with stormwater treatment methods and a sidewalk with a park strip, a new storm drain line, a pump station and a new stormwater outfall into Coyote Creek.